DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-04-28-removing-personally-identifiable-information-from-page-titles.md

       href: https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Elements/title
 ---

-We recently made a change to remove personally identifiable information (PII) from page titles across the service.
+We recently made a change to remove personal data from page titles across the service.

 This is part of our ongoing commitment to safeguarding user data and ensuring the service meets the highest standards of privacy, security, and compliance with relevant laws, including the Data Protection Act 2018 and the UK General Data Protection Regulations (UK GDPR).

 ## Why we made this change

-Previously, some pages included PII, such as a provider’s contact name, directly in the page title.
+Previously, some pages included personal data, such as a provider’s contact name, directly in the page title.

 For example, if a user was updating a provider’s contact details, the page title included the contact’s full name alongside the purpose of the form.

 This created two key issues:

 1. Privacy risks: Page titles can appear in a user's browser history, tab previews, operating system notifications, and screen recordings.
-Surfacing PII in these contexts increases the risk of unintended data exposure, especially on shared devices or in public environments.
+Surfacing personal data in these contexts increases the risk of unintended data exposure, especially on shared devices or in public environments.

 2. Security and compliance risks: Government services must minimise the unnecessary collection, use, and exposure of personal information, as set out in the [Service manual](https://www.gov.uk/service-manual/design/collecting-personal-information-from-users) and the [Data Protection Act 2018](https://www.legislation.gov.uk/ukpga/2018/12/section/19/enacted).
-Displaying PII in metadata, such as page titles, where users have less visibility and control, contravenes best practices and increases the likelihood of a data protection breach.
+Displaying personal data in metadata, such as page titles, where users have less visibility and control, contravenes best practices and increases the likelihood of a data protection breach.

 Protecting personal information is not only good practice, but also a legal requirement.

 ## What we changed

-We audited all pages across the service to identify instances where PII appeared in page titles.
+We audited all pages across the service to identify instances where personal data appeared in page titles.

 We then updated the templates to remove personal details from titles, while preserving the meaning and clarity of each page.